SCECcode/pycsep/CONTRIBUTING.md

 Pull requests are great!
 Please submit them to us!
 Here's how:

-If the pull request is related to an issue (which is no PR yet), let us know before opening the PR.
-We will convert the issue into a PR and this will prevent having to keep track of duplicates.

 1. Fork the repo.
 2. Make a new branch.
 For features/additions base your new branch at `dev`.
 3. Add a test!
 Only pull requests for documentation and refactoring do not require a test.